Transitional Housing & Homeless Shelters: The 2026 Guide to Long-Term Stability

 California has the highest homeless population in the US, and PATH is one of the largest statewide agencies.

-NYC has a unique “Right to Shelter” law, meaning the city is legally obligated to provide a bed to anyone who asks.
+NYC has a unique “Right to Shelter” law.
 The Coalition acts as a watchdog and advocate.

 The South’s largest provider of services for homeless men, women, and children.